Chris Singleton (American football)

-Chris Singleton (born February 20, 1967) is a former American football linebacker who played for the New England Patriots (1990–1992, 1993) and the Miami Dolphins (1993, 1994–1996) in the National Football League.
+Chris Singleton (born February 20, 1967) is an American former professional football player who was a linebacker for the New England Patriots (1990–1992, 1993) and the Miami Dolphins (1993, 1994–1996) in the National Football League (NFL).

 Playing career

 Singleton graduated from Parsippany Hills High School in Parsippany–Troy Hills, New Jersey, and played college football at the University of Arizona.
-Singleton was selected by the Patriots as the eighth pick in the first round of the 1990 NFL Draft.
+Singleton was selected by the Patriots as the eighth pick in the first round of the 1990 NFL draft.
+In week 11 of the 1992 season, he had 82-yard interception return for a touchdown against the Indianapolis Colts.